EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 Installation
 ============

+.. contents:: Table of Contents
+    :depth: 3
+    :backlinks: top

 Before you can use EOxServer, you’ll need to get it installed.
 Following this guide will give you a simple, minimal though working installation.

+A guide for the :ref:`CentOSInstallation` is also available.

 .. index::
     single: EOxServer Dependencies